 The Community Engagement Workers also offer advice, guidance and information to individual’s families, carers and significant others.

-In light of the Coronavirus pandemic, since March we have been adhering to the social distancing advice set out by the Government.
-With that in mind, to protect clients and staff, we have been carrying out our Community Engagement work by phone and email and are still here to support you via these methods to help you manage your mental health, so please do continue to call.
+In light of the Coronavirus pandemic, we are adhering to the social distancing advice set out by the Government.
+With that in mind, to protect clients and staff, we are carrying out our Community Engagement work by phone and email and are still here to support you via these methods to help you manage your mental health, so please do continue to call.

-We recognise that this year may have been a challenging and worrying time and we are working to maximise the safest way to continue to provide support.
+We recognise that this may be a challenging and worrying time and we are working to maximise the safest way to continue to provide support.